 North America Adds More Rigs

-North America added five more rigs week on week, according to Baker Hughes’ latest rotary rig count, which was published on September 23.
+North America added six rigs week on week, according to Baker Hughes’ latest rotary rig count, which was published on July 22.

 Baker Hughes, which has issued the rotary rig counts to the petroleum industry since 1944, describes the figures as an important business barometer for the drilling industry and its suppliers.
 The company obtains its working rig location information in part from Enverus, which produces daily rig counts using GPS tracking units.